 Choose where the list item marker will appear.
 The choices are to the left or the right of the heading or the content.
 Choosing Right of heading or Right of content places the list item markers flush with the right margin of the list container.
-In either case, you can adjust the distance of the list item marker from the edge of the container and from the text on the same line by changing the left or right Icon padding in the Icon style section of the Style tab.
-See the screenshots in the Icon padding section below.
+You can fine-tune the positioning of the icons by changing the Icon width and Icon padding settings in the Icon style section of the Style tab.

 This is where you add the content and style for individual list items.
 Click Edit list item to add the first item, after you save click Add list item for additional items.
 See the section on individual list item settings for details of editing list items.

 Puts a background color around the entire list.

 - List padding (responsive)